heitor57/binary-knapsack-ga/README.md

-# Genetic Algorithm To Solve Binary Knapsack Problem
+# Genetic Algorithm to solve the Binary Knapsack Problem

 ## Configuration